Lawyers Holding Manor Care Accountable

 As a result, a deal was reached where QCP would acquire HCR ManorCare, Inc. This created a stir in the industry, as Manor Care has thousands of employees nationwide and Quality Care Properties has 10 full time employees.
 Experts analogize the QCP takeover as a minnow swallowing a whale.

 A few weeks after the QCP announcement, it was announced that healthcare giants ProMedica and Welltower Inc. would acquire the Manor Care chain in a $1.95 billion acquisition.
-ProMedica and Welltower intend on keeping Manor Care facilities as a separate brand from ProMedica.
-This means the Manor Care name will live on.
-The new investors plan to infuse Manor Care with millions of dollars to revitalize the chain.
+ProMedica and Welltower initially intended on keeping Manor Care facilities as a separate brand from ProMedica.
+However, in 2020 it was announced that ProMedica will re-brand the facilities under the ProMedica name.

 ProMedica operates a large scale healthcare system, including hospitals, hospice and home care.
 With Manor Care under the ProMedica umbrella, the entire corporate healthcare network totaled $7 billion.
 The company plans to invest more than $400 million into the Manor Care brand.